-- Layers.
+Layers.
 It’s the desert, an area where you sweat during the day and shiver at night, so come prepared.

-- No dry clean only.
+No dry-clean-only.
 The desert was made for line drying.
 So pack items you can hand wash in the sink and throw over the balcony for a quick dry.

 My Traveling Outfit

-- Comfortable undies in natural fabric.
+- Comfortable undies in natural fabric

-- Charging cord
+- Phone and charging cord

 - Portable phone charging battery

-- Camera and lenses, extra battery, battery charger, extra memory cards – I love my compact but powerful Fuji x-t10, with a wide angle lens for landscape, architecture, and room shots; and a 50 mm lens for portraits and food.
+- Camera and lenses, extra battery, battery charger, extra memory cards – I love my compact but powerful Fuji x-t10, with a wide-angle lens for landscape, architecture, and room shots; and a 50 mm lens for portraits and food.

-- Matador lens bag and camera bag
+- Matador camera bag

 - Chico reusable bag with stuff sack